vyvyd/concurrent-modification-mockmvc/README.md

 ## Why does this exception happen?

-From the exception stack-trace that is thrown during the ConcurrentModificationException, it is very clear that the problem happens because a Spring Security Filter in the Filter Chain is writing headers to the MockMvcResponse.
+From the exception stack-trace that is thrown during the ConcurrentModificationException, it is very clear that the problem happens **the moment a Spring Security Filter in the Filter Chain is writing headers to the MockMvcResponse.**

-The `ConcurrentModificationException` is thrown because the headers are stored in a LinkedCaseInsensitiveMap, which is not thread-safe.
+The `ConcurrentModificationException` is thrown because the headers in the response  are stored in a LinkedCaseInsensitiveMap, which is not thread-safe.
 A Spring Security Filter tries to write header information to the response from the Servlet Thread, where as the Streaming Response Body is being written from a task-executor thread.
 That is the concurrent access modification exception that we are seeing.

 ```